-Biomass vs anthropogenic sources of benzene, toluene, ethene and propene 7 tracer) and (ii) the maximum of the same ratio observed in any of the individual twelve months in the year.
+7 Biomass vs. anthropogenic sources of benzene, toluene, ethene and propene

+The tagged tracers in the GEOS-Chem model are then used in Fig. 5 to show the surface ratio of (i) the mean of the monthly mean ratio of simulated biomass burning tagged hydrocarbon to total hydrocarbon (biomass burning tracer + anthropogenic tracer) and (ii) the maximum of the same ratio observed in any of the individual twelve months in the year.
 The plots illustrate (with warm colours) those regions that on a mean annual basis have significant fractional biomass burning input to the observed NMHC, and also when influence can become important for shorter, monthly, periods.